modernish/modernish/README.md

-    can read:      test if we have read permission for a file can write:     test if we have write permission for a file or directory (for directories, only true if traverse permission as well) can exec:      test if we have execute permission for a file (not a dir) can traverse:  test if we can enter (traverse through) a directory
+    can read:      test if we have read permission for a file can write:     test if we have write permission for a file or directory (for directories, only true if traverse permission as well) can exec:      test if we have execute permission for a regular file can traverse:  test if we can enter (traverse through) a directory